rg68800025/telegram-webhook-bot-template/README.md

-Sure!
-Here’s a project description for a template that sets up a Telegram bot with webhook functionality using Flask, PyTelegramBotAPI, and PyMongo:

----

 ## Project Overview

 This project provides a robust template for creating a Telegram bot with webhook functionality.
 Utilizing the Flask web framework, the PyTelegramBotAPI library for interacting with the Telegram Bot API, and PyMongo for MongoDB database integration, this template offers a solid foundation for building and deploying a Telegram bot capable of handling real-time updates and data storage.